Little Captains Summer Camp 2016, educational and fun camp in St. Petersburg

 The Little Captains Summer Camp, held by Admiral Farragut Academy, finished its fifth year with incredible success and was even featured on the front page in the Tampa Bay Times for its highly popular visit by members of the United States Special Operations Command.
 After starting with just 21 campers in its inaugural session in 2011, the camp topped 100 participants in just one week this summer during the American Ninja Warrior session.

 Founded by kindergarten teacher Marilyn Reynolds and now co-directed with 2nd and 3rd grade language arts teacher Cate Taylor, the camp has grown not only in size but in reputation.
 With a different theme each week — this year, it was Water, Pirates, Sports, and American Ninja Warrior, Little Captains has become one of Farragut’s signature day camps during the summer.
-The camp operates on a rotating schedule which includes daily morning assembly, swimming or swim play, crafts, sports, indoor centers, free play, waterfront activities, science, mathematics, language arts, and team building social skills.
+The camp operates on a rotating schedule which includes daily morning assembly, swimming or swim play, crafts, sports, indoor centers, free play, waterfront activities, science, mathematics, language arts, and team building social skills in Summer Camp.

 “Word-of-mouth throughout the community has brought families to our campus who normally wouldn’t have done so before,” Mrs. Reynolds said.
 “In the first year, all of our campers were our Farragut students.
 This year, we have had a nice mixture of kids from Farragut and from the surrounding area.
 It’s great to see the bonds formed between campers from various schools, between counselors and campers, between counselors from different schools, between directors, the staff and campers’ families.
 Many campers ultimately come back year after year due to these bonds.”